romland/llemmings/README.md

 _Give me definition and phonetics of "llemming".
 Which is a play on the acronym LLM (Large Language Model)_

 **OpenAI's truth-teller, _ChatGPT_**:
+_Definition:_
+To mindlessly follow the predictions or suggestions of a large language model, similar to how a lemming blindly follows its comrades off a cliff.

 _Phonetics:_
 /ˈlɛm.ɪŋ/ (LEM-ing) or (El-el-em-ing)

-_Definition:_
-To mindlessly follow the predictions or suggestions of a language model without considering their validity, similar to how a lemming blindly follows its comrades off a cliff.

 <br clear="right"/>

 ## 👉 Blindly following comrades: Encouraged
 Llemmings is a game being made by Large Language Models (LLMs), like ChatGPT or GPT-4.